 The 51 km direct current cable runs between converter stations at Peuplingues in France, and Folkestone in the United Kingdom

 The tests were carried out on the first sections of insulated cable introduced into the Eurotunnel from Folkstone in the United Kingdom.
-The tested section consists of a two-phase DC circuit of ± 320 kV, which is about 10 kilometres in length and has three junction chambers along the way.
+The tested section consists of a two-phase DC circuit of ± 320 kV, which is about 10 kilometres long and has three joint bays.

 Post-installation tests were carried out with AC, consisting of a test of the voltage withstood in the primary insulation of the cable at 250 kV AC for one hour and the simultaneous measurements of partial discharges at the test voltage.
 This required the use of two Resonant Systems, supplied by TECNALIA and PRYSMIAN and connected in parallel, and the advanced PRY-CAM partial discharge measurement system.